Joseph-Epiphane Darras

+Joseph-Epiphane Darras (6 September 1825 in Troyes, France – 8 November 1878 in Paris, France) was a Catholic ecclesiastical historian.

+Biography

-Joseph-Epiphane Darras (6 September 1825, Troyes, France – 8 November 1878, Paris, France) was a Church historian.
-He completed his classical training and his theological studies in the Petit Seminaire and the Grand Seminaire of Troyes, in the former of which he became a teacher after his ordination to the priesthood, but had to resign apropos of a panegyric on the Bishop of Troyes, Étienne Antoine Boulogne (1809–1825), disgraced by Napoleon I, for his firm attitude on the occasion of the assembly of the French bishops in 1811.
+Darras completed his classical training and his theological studies in the Petit Seminaire and the Grand Seminaire of Troyes.
+After his ordination to the priesthood, he became a teacher at the same Petit Seminaire.
+He published a panegyric on the Bishop of Troyes, Étienne Antoine Boulogne (1809–1825), disgraced by Napoleon I, for his firm attitude on the occasion of the assembly of the French bishops in 1811.
+As a result, he was forced to resign from his teaching position.